QR4.5.9 Testing The Theory

 Two photons cannot ever collide.
 In fact light is quantized only when interacting with matter.Wikipedia 2019.

-1. Photons confined have mass.
-A free photon is massless but if confined in a hypothetical 100% reflecting mirror box it has a rest mass because as the box accelerates unequal photon pressure on its reflecting walls creates inertia (van der Mark & t’Hooft, 2011).
-By the same logic, photons entangled in a node will have mass.
+1. Confined photons have mass.
+A free photon is massless, but when confined in a hypothetical 100% reflecting mirror box, it has mass, because as the box accelerates, unequal photon pressure on its reflecting walls creates inertia (van der Mark & t’Hooft, 2011).
+By the same logic, photons confined at a point, in a standing wave, will have mass.

-2. Einstein’s formula.
-That matter is energy works both ways so if nuclear bombs can turn mass into energy, photon energy can create mass.
-The Breit-Wheeler process describes how high energy photons can create matter.
+2. Einstein’s equation.
+That matter equates to energy works both ways so if nuclear bombs can turn mass into energy, photon energy can become mass.
+The Breit-Wheeler process describes how pure light can potentially transform into matter.

 4. Pair production.
 High-frequency light near a nucleus gives electrons and positrons that annihilate back into space.